- Student Engagement

 Children of Law Enforcement Officers and Firefighters: Children ages 16 to 25 of Virginia law enforcement officers, firefighters, or rescue squad members who have been killed in the line of duty may be eligible for full tuition and fees.

 - All GCC students must be assessed before starting classes.
 New students may need to take placement tests.
 Students should have a current application for admission to Germanna Community College on file, and present a valid state issued ID and Germanna Community College student ID number when coming to test.
-Students who have successfully completed a previous college level English and/or math course with a grade of C or better may not be required to complete placement tests Also, students who have SAT or ACT scores which meet Germanna’s requirements, may not need to take placement tests.
+Students who have successfully completed a previous college level English and/or math course with a grade of C or better may not be required to complete placement tests.
+Also, students who have SAT or ACT scores which meet Germanna’s requirements, may not need to take placement tests.
 For current score requirements, contact Counseling Services.
-All test scores are good for 2 years.
+All test scores are valid for 5 years.

 - Students must have official copies of scores and/or college transcripts sent to Germanna for their official records.
 However, unofficial copies of scores can be used for advising and registering purposes and should be brought with students to advising and registration appointments.